Finance

 of shareholders’ claim to earnings and assets.
 Wealth is created when the return from

-Pre-Requisite: ACCT 501 for level GR with minimum grade of C (may be taken concurrently).
-Online.
-Offered every semester.
+Co/Prerequisite: ACCT 501 for level GR with minimum grade of C

 Financial Management is about the decisions firms make in two broad areas: the investment